b-fadwa/O-Task/ReadMe.md

 ### 3. Customize as Needed

-OTask is designed to be extensible.
+OTask is designed to adapt easily to your workflow.
+You can customize it by:

-You can enhance or adapt:
+- Extending **boards, tasks, and incidents** with custom statuses, priorities, or fields

-- The **data model**
+- Adjusting the **data model** to fit your project structure
-- UI pages in **QodlyPages**
-- Business logic in project methods
-- Workflow automation (incident escalation, alerts)
-- License validation rules
-- Asset categories and metadata
+- Customizing **UI pages** in QodlyPages (dashboards, task lists, incident views)
+- Enhancing **business logic** for automation, validations, or notifications

-Use the platform as a foundation for your own IT management systems.
+Use OTask as a ready-to-use solution or as a foundation for a tailored project and incident management system.

 ---